mayfrost/guides/Initiation.md

 * If on UEFI setup boot entry (boot partition must be mounted)
 `mount /dev/sda1 /boot/efi
 grub-install /boot/efi`
-* If Grub does not detect your OS run "os-prober" followed by "update-grub", or add the OS manually to the Grub config file
+* If Grub does not detect your OS run "os-prober" followed by "update-grub"
-`nano /etc/grub.d/40_custom`
+* Or add the OS manually to the Grub config file "_/etc/grub.d/40_custom_"
 `menuentry "FreeDOS" {
 set root='(hd0,msdos2)'
 linux16 /memdisk